Tax Code · 2026/27

 - 1257L W1/M1/X

-An 'emergency' tax code is really a non-cumulative version of your main code.
-You'll see W1 (weekly), M1 (monthly), or X (either) appended — each pay period is taxed in isolation.
+An 'emergency' tax code is a non-cumulative version of your main code.
+You'll see W1 (weekly), M1 (monthly), or X (either) appended - each pay period is taxed in isolation, which usually means you pay more tax than you owe.

 Sources & further reading